franciskershaw/festiviews/testing.md

 *Appear animation on festival hubs blocking defensive design features*

 It was clear from testing that there were occasionally quite noticeable loading times for the hero images on the festival hubs.
 These images were pulled straight from google images via their URL, so I was unable to optimise them properly as I would do via direct upload - but I figured using the same kind of delayed entry animation as on my previous projects would help mask this.
 However once this was applied to the template, the bootstrap modals for deleting of reviews suddenly was not working properly as it trapped users in place on a modal that wouldn't let you quit or even proceed with deleting.
-This was obviously not acceptable, and I never quite worked out why this was happening within the timeframe I had available before project submission, however the fix was made **by opting to allow the minor UX issue in liew of including the appear animation on the hubs.**
+This was obviously not acceptable, and I never quite worked out why this was happening within the timeframe I had available before project submission, however the fix was made **by opting to allow the minor UX issue in lieu of including the appear animation on the hubs.**

 #### Outstanding bugs